-Advancement in computer and Internet technologies allowed tremendous growth of network and hence the area of Internet Of Things (IoT).
-Engineering educators and researchers utilized this protocol to connect their experimental systems with the web and that created the area of Internet accessible remote laboratories.
-Given a specialized development, there is no existence of formal/informal training in terms of design and development of these remote laboratories as well as their implementation for laboratory course offerings and associated management.
-To address these issue this workshop will provide an opportunity for the academics, researchers, and developers to have hands on experience in using remote laboratories.
-The workshop will facilitate the use of two/three successful remote laboratory systems for attendees as well as the pedagogy.
-At the end there will be a discussion session where the attendance can learn about expert experience in terms of incorporating remote laboratories in their own laboratory courses.
+Advancement in computer and Internet technologies has allowed tremendous growth of networks and with it, introduction of the Internet Of Things (IoT).
+Engineering educators and researchers have used this protocol to connect their experimental systems with the web, thus creating Internet-accessible remote laboratories.
+Given that this is a specialized development, there is as yet no formal/informal training in terms of design and development of these remote laboratories, nor for their implementation in course offerings and associated management.
+This workshop will provide an opportunity for academics, researchers, and developers to gain hands-on experience in using remote laboratories.
+The workshop will facilitate the use of two or three successful remote laboratory systems and the associated pedagogy.
+At the end, there will be a discussion in which attendees can learn from experts about incorporating remote laboratories in their own laboratory courses.

 Prof. Abul K. M. Azad